-The energy dispersive X-ray fluorescence analysis (XRF) is a method for measuring the thickness of coatings and for analysing materials.
+The energy dispersive X-ray fluorescence spectroscopy (XRF) is a method for measuring the thickness of coatings and for analysing materials.
 It can be used for the qualitative and quantitative determination of the elemental composition of a material sample as well as for measuring coatings and coating systems.
-In both laboratory and industrial environments, the XRF method is now well established and can be readily utilised with modern equipment.
+In both laboratory and industrial environments, the fluorescence spectroscopy (XRF) is now well established and can be readily utilised with modern equipment.
 FISCHERSCOPE® XRF instruments have the following advantages:

 - Non-destructive: The X-radiation has absolutely no lasting influence on the material; it fully retains its quality.

 - Fast: The XRF method needs very simple sample preparation and short measurement times range in the seconds, rarely longer than one minute.

 - Safe: Method without the use of environmentally hazardous chemicals, X-radiation poses no risk for operator due to the protective instrument design.

 - Universally applicable: The XRF method is suitable for material analysis and conting thickness measurment in a very broad range of applications.